 “When you submit a bid to provide legal services for a Fortune 100 company, you are expected to explain what data security measures you have in place.
 We believe we’ll get a leg up on other companies that use cloud services like Dropbox for Business that lack zero knowledge security.”

-8 attorneys specialized in helping Fortune 50 corporations, small businesses, and individuals with all their Intellectual Property legal needs.
+Apogee Law Group specializes in helping Fortune 100 corporations, small businesses, and individuals with all Intellectual Property, Corporate, Real-estate legal needs.

 Very sensitive client documents